This year’s Ground Support Product Leader award-winner is, at its most basic, a grey plastic box that isn’t much bigger than a man’s hand.

 - The Rampmaster EMS, when employed on the 2011 CCC chassis, resulted in significant reductions in fuel consumption – from 45 percent up to 78 percent – per 10,000 gallons delivered at all refueling rates.

-- A comparison of fuel consumption rates between the competitor’s truck and the 2011 Freightliner chassis equipped with the Rampmaster EMS also showed up to 43 percent reduction in fuel consumption delivered at all refueling rates.
+- A comparison of fuel consumption rates between the competitor's truck and the 2011 Freightliner chassis equipped with the Rampmaster EMS also showed up to 43 percent reduction in fuel consumption per 10,000 gallons delivered at all refueling rates.

 In addition, according to the CAFEE report, "since carbon dioxide emissions are directly correlated to fuel consumption, any reduction in fuel consumption or increase in fuel economy will result in a corresponding decrease in greenhouse gas emissions."

-“The savings in both diesel fuel and carbon emissions are unprecedented in the industry,” Watkins adds, “and we’re proud to be the company that is delivering this game-changing innovation to the market.”
+"The savings in both diesel fuel and carbon emissions are unprecedented in the industry," said Owen, "and we're proud to be the company that is delivering this game-changing innovation to the market."